Bububooo3/pancake-maker-code/README.md

 > Simulator diagrams don't match real thing, bc sims don't have necessary components or capabilities

+> ⚠️ **There is no diagram that describes exactly the structure of the circuit.
+Even the one in this repository has been slightly revised in real-time during prototyping.
+If you're trying to replicate this project, you should be aware of this and feel free to reach out if you need to.**

 <hr>

   Right now, I do mostly electrical and software stuff and my partner Jackson does mostly mechanical and product design stuff.
 We work together on a lot of stuff, too.